pjrios/Capstone_II/Classification + Segmentation/1. Annotations/README.md

 # Overview
-To train the classification and segmentation models, the black-and-white masks, each corresponding to a standard satellite image, must be converted into a usable format.
+To train the classification and segmentation models, the black-and-white masks corresponding to their respective standard satellite images must be converted into a usable format.
 We use the two-step process outlined here:

 ![Cover](Auxiliary/mask_conversion.png)